-Ultrafaux has done successful tours of the U.S., Europe, and Canada including performances at Festival Django Reinhardt in Fontainebleau, The Kennedy Center, Charm City Django Jazz Festival, Django by the Sea, Django-a-gogo, The Midwest Gypsy Swing Festival, Napa Valley Jazz Society, Baltimore Jazzfest, and the IMT Folk Series.
-Harris, named one of the top ten musicians in Baltimore by Baltimore Style Magazine, has also been featured in The Baltimore Sun, on CBS news, WYPR, WPFW, WTMD, KPIG, KVMR, and WDVX Blue Plate Special.
-He founded and is artistic director for the popular Charm City Django Jazz Festival which happens annually during the last weekend of February at The Creative Alliance in Baltimore.
+Ultrafaux has done successful tours of the U.S., Europe, and Canada including performances at Festival Django Reinhardt in Fontainebleau, The Kennedy Center, Charm City Django Jazz Festival, Django by the Sea, Django-A-Gogo in New York, The Midwest Gypsy Swing Festival, Napa Valley Jazz Society, 1st Annual Baltimore Jazzfest, and the IMT Folk Series.
+Harris, named one of the top ten musicians in Baltimore by Baltimore Style Magazine, has been featured on the front page of The Baltimore Sun Weekend Section, on CBS News, WYPR, WPFW, WTMD, KPIG, KVMR, and WDVX Blue Plate Special multiple times.
+He is founder and artistic director for the popular Charm City Django Jazz Festival which happens annually during the last weekend of February at The Creative Alliance in Baltimore.
 Michael has been principal guitarist in theater productions such as Slam! and Next To Normal and has performed with some of the best musicians in the world including Olli Soikkeli, Stephane Wrembel, Olivier Kikteff (Les doigts de l’homme), Jason Anick, Jake Leckie, Arturo O’Farrill, Marian Badoi, Warren Wolf, Lee Pearson, Jeff Reed, and Cesar Orozco, to name a few.

 Before forming Ultrafaux and Hot Club, Michael led the group Bossalingo.